azriel91/peace/doc/src/technical_concepts/commands/use_cases/state_discovery_and_display.md

     - Provide the profile.
     - Provide the flow ID.

-2. Call one of the states discovery commands depending on the intended use:
+2. Call the `StatesDiscoverCmd` depending on the intended use:

     These will store the discovered states under the corresponding `$profile/$flow_id` directory as `states_saved.yaml` or `states_desired.yaml`.

-    - `StatesCurrentDiscoverCmd`: For current states to be discovered.
-    - `StatesDesiredDiscoverCmd`: For desired states to be discovered.
-    - `StatesDiscoverCmd`: For both current and desired states to be discovered.

 3. If the discovered states are to be displayed, call the relevant state display command(s):

-    - `StatesSavedDisplayCmd`: For current states to be displayed.
+    - `StatesSavedDisplayCmd`: For saved states to be displayed.
     - `StatesDesiredDisplayCmd`: For desired states to be displayed.